 We always say that digital transformation is cross.
 Cross to all processes, sectors, countries, etc. So, it is a phenomenal enabler.
 From everything I mentioned there is no relevant topic that is not easier with digitalization.
 We already have for example companies that offer devices to ensure labor safety in steel production processes.
 Metalshub is also an example of a technology at the service of the industry, a software that allows you to better and more strategically buy raw materials from companies, especially in this sector where buying well is one of the main pillars of good management, because margins are low and there is a lot of competition.

 In terms of technologies for decarbonization, just last year, we wrote a document that we called the "Positioning of the steel industry in the face of climate change".
 Where we defined the medium- and long-term steps that the steel industry must take and explained the ecosystem needed for this process to accelerate and finally happen.

 There are technologies that promote and accelerate the circular economy with increased scrap consumption.
 In general, technologies are catalysts.
 Companies were already buying metals or commodities before Metalshub came into existence, but you are facilitating, accelerating, and catalyzing processes.
 The discussion is no longer about what we must do, but when!
 Technology at the service of our industry and its decarbonization is fundamental!

 Thank you, Alejandro, for taking your time to talk with us.
 We are happy to grow together.

 Digitalise your metals procurement and sales process now with the leading supply chain tool.
-Find out how Metalshub is able to help you reach new customers, find new suppliers, reduce costs, and help in achieving your sustainability goals.
-Book a demo and be part of the 1,350 companies that are already on board.
+Find out how Metalshub is able to help you reach new customers, find new suppliers, reduce costs, and help in achieving your sustainability goals. and be part of the 1,350 companies that are already on board.